 Should I Get Tested for HIVWhat Kind of Tests Are There?When Should I Get Tested After Exposed?Where Can I Get Tested?How Much Does Testing Cost?If I Am Positive, How Much Is Treatment?

 The only way to know for sure whether you have HIV is to get tested.
-CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
+CDC recommends HIV Testing for everyone between the ages of 13 and 64 at least once as part of routine health care.
 Knowing your HIV status gives you powerful information to help you take steps to keep you and your partner healthy.
 This section answers some of the most common questions related to HIV testing, including the types of tests available, where to get one, and what to expect when you get tested.

 SHOULD I GET TESTED FOR HIV?